AndreaScacchi/form-a-story/README.md

 ## What about this project?
 This is a project for Codecademy, where I used *HTML*, *CSS*, and *JavaScript* to create a story.
-You have to choos three animals to create a funny story about them.
+You have to choose three animals to create a funny story about them.